Proposed Early Retirement Incentive

 Next steps

-The proposals outlined on this page are subject to approval by Parliament of the Budget and the budget implementation legislation.
-If approved, all the necessary information would be communicated to employees, including any steps they would need to take if they are interested in a voluntary Early Retirement Incentive.
+If the legislative changes required to implement this initiative are passed, all the necessary information would be communicated to employees, including the application process and steps they would need to take if they are interested in a voluntary Early Retirement Incentive.

 In the meantime, two pension tools are available to employees who wish to obtain a general estimate of their pension based on different scenarios.